Code-Institute-Submissions/Akragas/README.md

 * Hero-Home Section - captures user's attention and conveys subject matter using compelling images and quote
 * About Section - shows user the 3d model recreation video, conveys a summary of topic and includes another interesting quote
 * Timeline Section - allows user to see an overview of important events relating to topic
-* The Temples Section - allows users to see an overview of Temples and breakdown of each
+* The Temples Section - allows users to see an overview of Temples and breakdown of each, also highlights a third quote
 * Gallery Section - allows users to see a selection of images
 * Contact Section - allows users to send message and/or visit social media accounts
 * Footer Section - a secondary navigation section.